THE LAYOUT AND NAMING CONVENTION OF STREETS

 The streets of a city are a source of fascination, a maze of brick and concrete, the ways of the pack-horse or the precise directions of a city planner.
 It’s the unnoticed nuances of the streets that are all the more fascinating: the Trap Streets - those fictional roads which exist only within maps to protect copyright; the specially commissioned Tim Rushton typeface ‘Cypher’ that adorns the Northern Quarter with white letters on blue for the streets that run east to west, and blue on white for those running north to south; and more simply there’s the street names themselves.

+This article originally appeared in Now Then.
 You can read the full magazine here.